Bentleyr98/Bentley-Resume/index_2027.md

 ---
 layout: resume
-title: Bekah Bentley's Resume
+title: Brigham Young's Resume
 ---
-# Rebekah "Bekah" Bentley
+# Brigham Young
-A students
+The second prophet of The Church of Jesus Christ of Latter-day Saints.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>